 We performed a comparison between Spring Cloud Data Flow and WSO2 Enterprise Integrator based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Informatica, Oracle and others in Data Integration."There are a lot of options in Spring Cloud.
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."There are a lot of options in Spring Cloud.
 It's flexible in terms of how we can use it.
 It's a full infrastructure."

 "The product is very user-friendly."